nicholasproietti/Python-Projects/README.md

 # Python-Projects
-Python projects developed to build and practice programming knowledge.
+Python projects developed in Python 3 to build and practice programming knowledge.